dialogchat/end_to_end_imitation_learning/README.md

 ```
 pip install tensorflow==1.0
 ```
-Now install all other dependencies in the requirements.txt file:
+Clone the Repo, cd into the folder and install all other dependencies in the requirements.txt file:
 ```
 pip install -r requirements.txt
 ```